ubccr/xdmod/README.md

 #### Why is Composer unable to download some files?

 Certain combinations of PHP and Composer do not handle redirects over HTTPS correctly.
+This is known to affect the version of PHP that CentOS 6 supplies combined with current stable versions of Composer (as of this writing, 1.2.4).
 To get things working, try one or more steps below.

   1. Update Composer to a newer version.
-  1. Update PHP to a newer version.
   1. If the above did not work or is not feasible, you can globally disable HTTPS in Composer by running `composer config -g disable-tls true`.
 While disabling HTTPS is not recommended by the Composer developers or us, all dependencies downloaded using XDMoD's config files will be checked against checksums to help prevent against tampering.

-#### Why can't Composer unzip Ext JS?
+#### Why is Composer failing to unzip Ext JS?

 The ZIP file for the version of Ext JS being used contains multiple files with the same path, and some ZIP programs and libraries do not handle this case quietly.
 If Composer uses the system's `unzip` utility to unpack the ZIP file and that version of `unzip` asks for input, Composer will error out.
+This is known to affect the ZIP utilities that Ubuntu 16.04 supplies and the current stable versions of Composer (as of this writing, 1.2.4).

 Fortunately, PHP's ZIP library will work for this case.
 Unfortunately, getting Composer to use the PHP library currently requires either modifying